Free asthma treatment online — if Medicare eligible

 What is asthma?

 Asthma is a chronic respiratory condition that affects the airways in the lungs.
 It causes the airways to become inflamed, narrow, and produce excess mucus, making it difficult to breathe.
-Approximately 2.7 million Australians have asthma, making it one of the most common chronic conditions in the country.
+The Australian Institute of Health and Welfare reports that around 2.7 million Australians (about 11% of the population) live with asthma, making it one of the most common chronic conditions in the country.

 Symptoms of asthma include wheezing, shortness of breath, chest tightness, and coughing, particularly at night or early in the morning.
 Symptoms can range from mild and occasional to severe and persistent, and may be triggered by exercise, allergens, cold air, respiratory infections, or stress.